markmosobo/farm-management/README.md

   <h3 align="center"> Larafarm</h3>

   <p align="center">
-    For a farmer bored with manual record keeping
+    a web app to manage crops,poultry, animals and other farm resources plus corresponding finances especially for a farmer bored with manual record keeping
     <br />

   </p>